A rooming house is a building where one or more rooms is available for occupancy by four or more people (in return for the payment of rent).

 - the licensee or applicant

-- a rooming house manager who works for the licensee or applicant
+- a rooming house manager engaged by the licensee or applicant

 - for a corporate entity (company, co-operative or incorporated association) that is a licensee or applicant: